ember-intl/ember-intl/tests/dummy/app/pods/docs/guide/migration-4-0-to-5-0/template.md

 Improved ICU-spec compliance, special characters are now escaped via a single quote `'` instead of a slash `\`

+**NOTE**: This change is advised for all future translations, however `\` escaping is backwards-compatible starting with the [V5.5.0 release](https://github.com/ember-intl/ember-intl/releases/tag/v5.5.0)

 ### **Node runtime**

 We now support down to Node 10, dropping support for Node 8.